Sazid60/Mongodb-Aggregation-And-Indexing/Readme.md

 ]);
 ```

+- Push will add and show in array.
 - If we want to keep all the documents and after the project afterwards to send some fields in frontend

 ```javascript